 ‘Conducted every year by the Australia China Friendship Society and is open to students from Preschools, Primary schools and High schools’ in the ACT and Queanbeyan.

-Entries usually open early February and close around the end of Term 3.
+Entries close late in September.
 Judging done during the term break.
 Prize Presentation following this.
 Exact dates once these are advised.

 ‘Held in Australian states.
 The rationale for the Philosothon methodology is based on empirical evidence that teaching children reasoning skills early in life greatly improves other cognitive and academic skills and greatly assists learning in general.
 Cost covers registration, accommodation and food over the two/three days.
 Each year the top three schools from each state have been invited to participate in the Australasian Philosothon’.